Medical image methods explained, including MRI, X-rays and Bones Scans.

 The machine used for EMG is an electromyograph.
-The process involves inserting needle electrodes into the muscle and so for this reason the test can be a little uncomfortable, although is not usually painful.
+The process involves inserting needle electrodes into the muscle and so, for this reason, the test can be a little uncomfortable, although is not usually painful.
 The muscle may also feel tender or bruised the next day.

 The number of needles depends on the size of the muscle being tested.
 Once the needles are inserted the patient is asked to make some small movements to fire the nerve and contact the muscle(s) in question.
 The information picked up by the needles is transmitted to an amplifier which is connected to a device that produces a readout.
 This can then be printed or displayed on a computer screen.

-The size and shape of the waves produced provide the information required about the ability of the muscle and nerves involved.
+The size and shape of the waves produced to provide the information required about the ability of the muscle and nerves involved.

 There are very few risks involved with EMG so it is very safe to perform.
 The only risks are from minor internal bleeding due to insertion of the needles, as well as an extremely low risk of infection (all needles are new, sterile and sealed before the test and are discarded after use).

-X-Rays were first discovered in 1895 by a Physicist named Roentgen.
-X-Rays are the same wave-like electromagnetic energy form as visible light rays, however, X-Rays have a shorter wavelength which is not visible to the naked eye.
+X-rays were first discovered in 1895 by a Physicist named Roentgen.
+X-rays are the same wave-like electromagnetic energy form as visible light rays, however, X-rays have a shorter wavelength which is not visible to the naked eye.

 What are X-rays?

 X-rays can be used to view structures within the body because of their ability to pass through our tissues.
-The more dense tissues such as bone appear white on a X-Ray film because they block more of the rays.
+The more dense tissues such as bone appear white on an X-ray film because they block more of the rays.
 Soft tissues allow more rays to pass through and so appear darker.
 The lungs appear black as they are mostly air.
 When there is a break in a bone, more rays escape through the interruption in the bone, showing up as a darkened line.
 When X-raying for conditions, such as a lung tumour, this will appear as a lighter patch within the black lungs.

 What happens when you go for an X-Ray?